FAQs¶

 I notice Vero is written in Python.
 Should I be worried about performance?

-A validator client's workload is not particularly processing-heavy, so the choice of programming language has little impact on performance.
+A validator client's workload is not computationally intensive, so the choice of programming language has little impact on performance.

-- beacon nodes - e.g. keeping track of validator duties
+- beacon nodes - e.g. tracking validator duties

-Python has many strengths that make it the perfect choice for Vero:
+Python was chosen because it has many strengths that make it an excellent fit for Vero:

 -